-In November 2009, President Barack Obama signed Executive Order 13520 that aimed at reducing improper payments by increasing transparency in government and holding agencies accountable for reducing improper payments.
-A year later, Section 6411 of the Affordable Care Act was enacted, directing each state Medicaid program to establish a program in which it contracts with 1 or more recovery audit contractors for the purpose of identifying underpayments and overpayments and recouping overpayments.
-Learn more about the final rules established for the RAC program.
+In November 2009, President Barack Obama signed Executive Order 13520 which aimed at reducing improper payments by increasing transparency in government and holding agencies accountable for reducing improper payments.
+A year later, Section 6411 of the Affordable Care Act was enacted, directing each state Medicaid program to establish a program in which it contracts with one or more recovery audit contractors for the purpose of identifying underpayments and overpayments and recouping overpayments.

 - Retain records necessary to disclose the nature and extent of services provided to recipients.

 - Maintain records that fully substantiate or verify claims submitted for payment.

 - Submit records to federal and state governments upon request.